SpaceVim/SpaceVim/docs/_posts/2022-07-02-SpaceVim-release-v2.0.0.md

 The last release is v1.9.0, After six months development.
 The v2.0.0 has been released.
 This is second major release of SpaceVim.
-So let's take a look at what happened since last relase.
+So let's take a look at what happened since last release.

 ![welcome page](https://user-images.githubusercontent.com/13142418/176910121-8e7ca78f-8434-4ac7-9b02-08c4d15f8ad9.png)